software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 ## Other utilities

+Functions below might be useful in a scenario when a form submission is completed in the modal session - we need to manually clear the snapshot cache in the default session to avoid the use of potentially outdated cached snapshots.

 ### `getSessionHandles()`

 Returns an array of all registered session handles.

 ### `reloadSession(sessionHandle)`

 Reloads the webview for given `sessionHandle`.
+This method is equivalent to the WKWebView's `reload` method.

+### `refreshSession(sessionHandle)`

+Refreshes the webview for given `sessionHandle`.
+This method is equivalent to making a turbo replace visit to the current URL.

 ### `clearSessionSnapshotCache(sessionHandle)`

 Clears the snapshot cache for given `sessionHandle`.
-This might be useful in a scenario where different session handles are used for modals.
-When a form submission is completed in the modal session, we need to manually clear the snapshot cache in the default session to avoid the use of potentially outdated cached snapshots.